odk-x/docs/odkx-src/logging-capabilities-of-apps.rst

 Logging Capabilities of Apps
 =================================
-There are three types of logging that exists.
+There are three types of logging that exist.

 ODK-X Logging System
 ----------------------